-- Culture to identify the distinctive attributes that will underpin our employee value proposition.
-We recognise that an employee value proposition is critical to the attraction, engagement and retention of talented people. - Leadership effective leadership is fundamental to developing a high performance culture, employee engagement and developing a talent pool and succession for future growth. - Diversity and inclusion a diverse and inclusive workplace is critical to strengthening Efic's employee brand and reputation, and also contributes significantly to talent attraction and employee engagement.
+- Culture to develop the distinctive attributes of a high performance culture that enables our people to learn, grow, perform at their best, and deliver exceptional results for Efic and its clients. - Leadership effective leadership is fundamental to a high performance culture, employee engagement and developing a talent pool and succession for future growth. - Diversity and Inclusion a diverse and inclusive workplace contributes to achieving business outcomes through strengthened decision making, enhances Efic's employee brand, and is crucial to our talent attraction and employee engagement strategy.

-Our People and Culture plan includes a number of initiatives to further build these pillars and deliver on our aim of a high performance culture.
+Our People and Culture strategy incorporates a wide range of initiatives to further strengthen these key areas of focus and sustainably deliver high performance.

-To date, progress has been made in a number of areas including:
+We have made good progress across a number of areas including: